image-source-control/image-source-control/readme.txt

 Choose between different credit displays:

 * List all image sources below the content of a specific page or place the list manually
-* Show an image caption overlay above the image
+* Show an image caption overlay above or below the image
 * Embed a complete image credit list with thumbnails on your website

 **Frontend Features**

 * Display image credits in the content, for image galleries, images added by shortcodes, and featured images
 * … see more listed under Premium features below
-* Define the layout and position of those attributions
+* Define the layout and position of the caption overlay
+* Show the image source fully, or only on click or mouseover
 * Attach the Per-page list automatically, by using a shortcode, or with a PHP function
 * Display image sources on archive pages
 * Link to the copyright holder and include a link to the image license